lubuntu-team/manual/source/D/upgrading.rst

 .. image:: downloadinguprade.png

 Next the upgrader will install packages.
 Along the bottom of the screen is a progress bar.
 To see progress of which packages are being upgraded press the :guilabel:`Show Terminal`.
-To hide the terinal again press the :guilabel:`Hide Terminal` button.
+To hide the terminal again press the :guilabel:`Hide Terminal` button.

 .. image:: upgradinging-install-packages.png

-After the pacakges are installed you will be asked to if you want to clean up uneeded pacakges.
-To see which pacakages will be removed press the :guilabel:`Details` button.
+After the packages are installed you will be asked to if you want to clean up unneeded packages.
+To see which packages will be removed press the :guilabel:`Details` button.
 To remove packages press the :guilabel:`Remove` button.
 To keep the packages press the :guilabel:`Keep` button.

 .. image:: clean-up.png